ZypherLeeTW/Chinese-Novel-Web-Scraper-with-Text-to-Speech/README.md

 # Chinese-Novel-Web-Scraper-with-Text-to-Speech
-This code scrapes Chinese online novels, extracts and cleans text, converts simplified to traditional Chinese, and uses text-to-speech to create audio books.
-It takes a starting URL and number of pages to download.
+This code scrapes Chinese online novels, extracts and cleans text, converts simplified to traditional Chinese, and uses text-to-speech to create audio books.It takes a starting URL and number of pages to download.
 The result is an automated way to download and listen to Chinese literature.

 How to use?
 Installation Guide